eliperkins/eliperkins-blog/src/pages/what-is-relay-validate.md

 I'm a big fan of GraphQL (seriously, ask me about GraphQL).
 One tool I've been absolutely loving lately has been [Relay](https://facebook.github.io/relay/).
-We use Relay to build some really awesome features in
+We use Relay at [Clubhouse](https://clubhouse.io) to build some really awesome features in
 [Clubhouse for iOS](https://itunes.apple.com/us/app/clubhouse/id1193784808?mt=8).
 As of the writing of this blog post, we've got nearly 100 different components using Relay in some way, shape or form!